 If it isn’t clear from our last couple posts, we love Vermont, especially the town of Burlington.
-It’s got a plethora of outdoors activities, and if you’re visiting in the summer, the Island Line Trail is an essential trip – in fact, it’s been ranked one of the most scenic rail trails in the country.
+It’s got a plethora of outdoors activities, and if you’re visiting in the summer, the Island Line Trail is an essential trip.
+It’s easily among the best bike paths in New England, and it’s even been ranked one of the most scenic rail trails in the country.

 From the park, the trail follows the lake’s shoreline for another 5.5 miles, with a few side trails along the way leading to campgrounds and sandy beaches on the water.
 Past the town of Colchester, you’ll reach the true gem of the trail – the spectacular section known as the Causeway.

 It was here that Rutland Railroad constructed a rail bed straight through Lake Champlain.
 Now that the tracks have been removed, a beautiful gravel trail extends for three glorious miles through one of America’s largest freshwater lakes, connecting mainland Burlington to the island of Grand Isle.